About Tompkins County

 Get away to Tompkins County.
-Whether you're visiting for a wedding in Ithaca, or a short trip with your family, there is something for everyone.
-The Ithaca community itself is centered around Downtown Ithaca and its pedestrian mall, the Ithaca Commons, but Tompkins County actually encompasses several adjacent towns and villages.
-Each community has its own unique character and identity, and each offers visitors its own warm welcome.
+Whether you're visiting for a wedding, or a short trip with your family, there is something for everyone.
+The Ithaca community is centered around its downtown pedestrian mall, The Commons, but Tompkins County encompasses nine adjacent towns.
+Each community has its own unique character and identity, offering visitors a warm welcome.

 On the west coast of Cayuga Lake, Trumansburg in the town of Ulysses charms visitors with its artsy downtown, cozy restaurants, quaint B&Bs, and eclectic shops.
 Home to Taughannock Falls State Park, the GrassRoots Festival of Music & Dance, the Trumansburg Farmers Market, and more, T-Burg is also the gateway to the Cayuga Wine Trail.
-No trip to Ithaca is complete without a visit to Trumansburg, even if just for a tour of its chocolate factory
+No trip to Ithaca is complete without a visit to Trumansburg.

 These two historic villages just east of Ithaca maintain their independent charm with community events.
 Dryden is home to the well-known Dryden Dairy Day and Tompkins Cortland Community College.
 Recreation abounds in Hammond Hill State Forest and around Dryden Lake.

 South and east of downtown, these two communities are known for their beautiful rolling hills and valleys.
-Some of the area's best hiking, mountain biking, and XC skiing are here at Hammond Hill and Shindagin Hollow State Forests.
+Some of the area's best hiking, mountain biking, and cross-country skiing are here in Hammond Hill and Shindagin Hollow state forests.

 Six miles south of Ithaca, Danby is a rural gem known for its sweeping farmland views and outdoor recreation.
 Danby State Forest and Jennings Pond are local favorites.